 Bernard RiversArticle Type:

-ABSTRACT Chapter 3 of the new Aidspan Guide provides a detailed analysis of what, in the TRP's opinion, were the strengths and weaknesses of applications submitted in Rounds 3 through 6.
+ABSTRACT Chapter 3 of the new Aidspan Guide provides a detailed analysis of what, in the TRP's opinion, were the strengths and weaknesses of applications submitted in Rounds 3, 4 and 5.

-Chapter 3 of “The Aidspan Guide to Round 7 Applications to the Global Fund,” announced above, discusses the strengths and weaknesses of applications submitted in Rounds 3 through 6.
+Chapter 3 of “The Aidspan Guide to Round 6 Applications to the Global Fund” discusses the strengths and weaknesses of applications submitted in Rounds 3, 4 and 5.
 The list provided is based on an extensive analysis of comments made on those applications by the TRP.

-The strengths identified most often in the TRP comments were as follows:
+The main strengths that the TRP has mentioned are as follows:

-- The proposal was clear, well organised and well-documented; the strategy was sound.
+- The proposal was clear and well-documented; the strategy was sound.

 - The proposal demonstrated complementarity – i.e., it built on existing activities, including national strategic plans, and/or it built on earlier programmes financed by the Global Fund.